citiususc/BigSeqKit/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

 To execute *BigSeqKit* on a local server is necessary to install Docker (please refer to `Docker <https://docs.docker.com/get-docker/>`_ for instructions).

+Download the precompiled IgnisHPC image (required only first time):

 .. code-block:: sh